umakiyer/Movies-ETL/README.md

 # Movies-ETL
 Created a movie database from multiple data sources.
 Extracted the data from multiple data sources.
-Transformed multiple data using RegEX( dropping/merging the columns) & created DataFrame.
+Transformed multiple data using RegEX( dropping/merging columns) & created a DataFrame.
 Converted the DataFrame to create the movie database.
-Loaded the movie database to pgAdmin.
+Loaded the movie database to pgAdmin4.
 Wrote SQL query to verify the movie & rating tables in the database.

 ## ETL function to read three data files:

-* Created function to read the Wikipedia , kaggle data, rating data.
+* Wrote function to read the Wikipedia data ,kaggle data, and rating data.

 Raw Wikipedia data :